DaveBakker/extint/README.md

 * `float32` : (`float`) - A 32 bit IEEE 754 floating point number.
 * `float64` : (`double`) - A 64 bit IEEE 754 floating point number.

-The following types can only be used as return types:
+The following types can only be used as return type:
 * `void` : (`void`) - No value.

-The following types can not be used as return types:
+The following types can not be used as return type:
 * `string:narrow` : (`const char*`) - On Windows the string is encoded using the system default Windows ANSI code page, which means that not all characters can be converted.
 Microsoft advises to not use the narrow version of their API anymore.
 On platforms other than Windows the string is encoded using UTF-8.
 * `string:wide` : (`const wchar_t*`) - On Windows the string is encoded using UTF-16.
 On other machines it is encoded using UTF-32.